shaunymca/fantasydraft/README.md

-### For Alex
+### For Alex 2015-10-24

-I added some todos in the API section, line 42
+I added some todos in the API section (line 42).
 The basics are there, I just need you to add the class initialization for what's needed where.
 I don't have a league or Teams table yet in the DB, they would be helpful in case the server crashes, but I can add them, it's a nice to have.
 The ideal would be to have the classes initialize with values from the db.
 See what I did in line 40 and 41.
 That was a big breakthrough, getting the data from the db before I initialized the classes.